Fazle Hasan Abed: Early life

 Abed was born on 27 April 1936 in the village of Baniachong, located in what is present-day Habiganj District, Sylhet, Bangladesh.
 He belonged to a Bengali Muslim family of zamindars, known as the Hasan family, and was one of eight children of Siddiq Hasan and Syeda Sufia Khatun.
 Abed's maternal grandfather, Syed Muazzemuddin Hossain, had served successively as ministers for agriculture and education for Bengal during the last years of British rule.
 His paternal great-uncle was Sir Syed Shamsul Huda, a member of the Imperial Legislative Council.

-After passing intermediate from Dhaka College, Bangladesh, in 1954, Abed left home at the age of 18 to attend University of Glasgow, UK where, to break away from tradition and do something radically different, he studied naval architecture.
+Abed passed his matriculation in 1952 from Pabna Zilla School.
+After passing intermediate from Dhaka College, Bangladesh, in 1954, he left home at the age of 18 to attend University of Glasgow, UK where, to break away from tradition and do something radically different, he studied naval architecture.
 He realized there was little work in shipbuilding in East Pakistan (present day Bangladesh) and a career in naval architecture would make returning home difficult.
 With that in mind, Abed joined the Chartered Institute of Management Accountants in London, completing his professional education in 1962.

 Abed returned to East Pakistan to join Shell Oil Company and quickly rose to head its finance division.
 His time at Shell exposed Abed to the inner workings of a large conglomerate providing him with insight into corporate management, which would become invaluable to him later in life.